doctorfree/MusicPlayerPlus/README.md

 **NOTE:** MusicPlayerPlus version 1.0.3 release 1 and later perform an automated MPD user configuration and systemd service activation.
-This is performed by the `mpcinit` command.
+This is performed by the `mppinit` command.
 MusicPlayerPlus 1.0.3r1 and later installations need not perform the following manual procedures but users may wish to review the automated MPD configuration and alter the default MPD music directory location.